ghxiao/morph-xr2rml/README.md

 - `testdb_dump.sql` is a dump of the MySQL test database,
 - `morph.properties` provides database connection details,
 - `mapping.ttl` contains the xR2RML mapping graph.
+- `result.ttl` contains the expected result of applying these mappings to that database.

 To run the test, edit morph.properties and change the database url, name, user and password with appropriate values.